Online Communication Etiquette Guide

 - Use academic language.
 Don’t use net-speak abbreviations (“u” for “you”), emoticons, or acronyms.
 Use standard spelling and grammar.

 - Be substantive.
 Don’t just post “I agree” or “me too.”
 These type of posts only take up space and don’t contribute to the discussion.
 Be sure to say something on the topic.
+Check out these two article to learn how to write meaningful comments: Effectively Responding to a Peer's Post, Giving Peer Feedback

 - Use citation.
 If using others’ ideas or quotes, cite your references just as you would in an academic paper.